nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

  to verify the setup.

 ### 3.4 Health check service configuration
-The load balance support includes a health check service that can be used to ping the security server using HTTP to see if it is healthy and likely to be able to send and receive messages.
+The load balancing support includes a health check service that can be used to ping the security server using HTTP to see if it is healthy and likely to be able to send and receive messages.
 The service is disabled by default but can be enabled via configuration options.